 Check out this, when dehydrated, one pound of fresh apples becomes just two ounces.
-Each food will vary on the how much it shrinks down, but you can see why dehydrated food quickly becomes essential when you’re on the go or for bug out bags.
-Some dehydrated foods needs water for reconstitution, but many items can be eaten as is, which is ideal in emergency situations.
+Each food will vary on how much it shrinks down, but you can see why dehydrated food quickly becomes essential when you’re on the go or for bug-out bags.
+Some dehydrated foods need water for reconstitution, but many items can be eaten as is, which is ideal in emergency situations.

 Fruit leather, strawberries, grapes, blueberries, apples, peaches, pears, bananas, pineapple, and zucchini chips are all easily eaten without reconstitution or the need to soak in water.
 Plus, they’re quite delicious and packed with nutrients.

 While I love home canned food for many reasons, you can’t beat dehydrated food for the ease of carrying or storage.
-From meals on the go, to hiking and camping, in your emergency bag (11 Things You Need Ready All the Time) or extended times in the wilderness, you can pack much more dehydrated food than any other form.
+From meals on the go, to hiking and camping, in your emergency bag or extended times in the wilderness, you can pack much more dehydrated food than any other form.
 Dehydrated food requires no refrigeration and very little storage space.
 It can easily fit in backpacks, purses, or pockets.

 Off-grid dehydrator–> Solar Sun Oven and Preparedness Accessories

 Frugal dehydrator–> Nesco Dehydrator It's 42% off at the time of this posting!!
 I purchased this dehydrator two years ago when my garage sale one bit the dust and have been very happy with it.